Obituary of Norma Spradley Grice

 Mrs. Grice was a member of Sion Presbyterian Church of Winnsboro, SC.
 During her lifetime, Norma was an active leader in Sunbeams at Crooked Run Baptist Church and a Brownie and Girl Scout leader.
 She was a member of several card clubs, bowling league, and Fairfield Country Club where she served as President of the LGA, and on the Green’s and House Committees.
 Norma also served as a lifetime member of the South Carolina Senior Sports Classic (Senior Olympics).
 Other than golfing, she enjoyed working in her yard, working jigsaw puzzles, fishing at Spradley’s Pond, and going to the beach with her sister and family.

 Norma will always be remembered for touching and inspiring people of all ages with her strong determination to live life to the fullest.

 The family wishes to thank the staff of Hospice of SC for their compassion and care during the last several months.

 A memorial service to celebrate Norma’s life will be held on Sunday, September 8, 2019 at 2:00 pm at Sion Presbyterian Church in Winnsboro, SC, officiated by Rev.

 Rebekah Carpenter and Pastor Jimmy Burroughs.
 Visitation to follow in the Fellowship Hall with a special time of sharing “Norma” stories and memories.

 In lieu of flowers, memorials may be made to Sion Presbyterian Church, 116 W. Washington St, Winnsboro, SC 29180 or South Carolina Senior Sports Classic, PO Box 3401, Florence, SC 29502

-The South Carolina Cremation Society of West Columbia is assisting the familyTo send flowers to the family of Norma Grice, please visit Tribute Store
+The South Carolina Cremation Society of West Columbia is assisting the familyTo send flowers to the family or plant a tree in memory of Norma Grice, please visit Tribute Store

 Memorial Service Celebrating the Life of Norma